killidia/Killidia/README.md

 ### Ideas of project:

+- A video Game like among us and werewolf.
 - An home assistant with many features like Jarvis 😎.
 - A complete dev suite (code editor, git client, database client, etc...) written in Rust and Tauri !